 The LSAT and GRE are not required.
-The TOEFL is required unless your undergraduate education or first law degree was completed in the United States, United Kingdom, Australia, New Zealand, Ireland, or Canada (in an English medium of instruction school).
+The TOEFL is required unless your undergraduate education or first law degree was completed in the United States, United Kingdom (England, Scotland, Wales, and Northern Ireland), Australia, New Zealand, Ireland, or Canada (in an English medium of instruction school).
 Applicants who have at least a four-year degree from an educational institution in the United States or one of the countries listed above may request a waiver of the TOEFL.

 Where can I find more information about the TOEFL?

 The Test of English as a Foreign Language (TOEFL) is administered throughout the world by the Educational Testing Service, Princeton, New Jersey 08541–0008, United States.
 Communicate directly with that service to arrange to take the test, and have the result sent to LSAC's LL.M.
 Credential Assembly Service no later than December 15, 2016.